Universal Credit (MT/NC)

 accept a claimant commitment (see below).

-If you have a partner, you will need to make a joint claim for Universal Credit.
-If one of you doesn’t meet the requirements, they will not be included in the amount of Universal Credit you get, but both of your savings, income and earnings will be taken into account.
+If you have a partner, you’ll need to make a joint claim for Universal Credit.
+If your partner doesn’t meet the requirements, they won’t be considered in the amount of Universal Credit you get.
+But the savings, income and earnings of both of you will be taken into account.

-The ‘claimant commitment’ sets out your responsibilities in terms of your Universal Credit award.
-It includes work-related requirements.However, there are groups who are not required to demonstrate they are working, preparing for work or looking for work.
-This includes people with limited capability for work-related activity, people with certain caring responsibilities, and single parents with a child under one.
+There are some people who do not need to show that they are working, preparing for work or looking for work.
+These include people with limited capability for work-related activity, people with certain caring responsibilities, and single parents with a child aged under one.

-If you have a partner, you may be placed in different groups depending on your individual circumstances.
+If you have a partner, you may each be placed in different groups, depending on your individual circumstances.

 Universal Credit is made up of a standard amount and five extra parts.
 These may be paid monthly depending on your circumstances.
 These are the standard monthly rates: